will-brandon/leaf/docs/linux.md

-# Leaf on mac Linux Architecture
+# Leaf on Linux Architecture

 ### By Will Brandon
 May 10, 2023